Pexilo/Whos-That/README.md

 ## ❓ About Who's That

 Who's That was born from my desire to infuse my primary Discord hangout server with fun and interactivity.
-In a server filled with quirky and occasionally borderlines convos, I had the idea of adding a guessing game element to spice things up. <br />So, over the course of a weekend, I brought this concept to life.<br />This particular bot is just one of the many Discord bots I've created.
+In a server filled with quirky and occasionally borderlines convos, I had the idea of adding a guessing game element to spice things up.
+So, over the course of a weekend, I brought this concept to life.
+This particular bot is just one of the many Discord bots I've created.
 I believe that sharing it would please some people servers, so here you go!

 ## ✨ What's the bot doin